arg-tech/delab/README.md

 ## Installation

-Before building and running the frameworks, the models folder need to be provided.
+Before building and running the frameworks, the models folder needs to be provided.
 The models folder is then hosted to the respective analytics and llm container.
 If you decide to use different models than the default models, you need to adjust the model filename and paths in the environment file (.env).
 Currently, the default models are:

 1. udpipe
 	- [english-ewt-ud-2.5-191206.udpipe](https://github.com/jwijffels/udpipe.models.ud.2.5/blob/master/inst/udpipe-ud-2.5-191206/english-ewt-ud-2.5-191206.udpipe)